 Other fees you might face as a tenant include:

-- An option fee – this is used as deposit to secure the property while you decide whether to rent or not.
+- An option fee – this is used as a deposit to secure the property while you decide whether to rent or not.
 It should be no more than one week’s rent.
-The option fee must be refunded or used as rent, if decide to rent.
+The option fee must be refunded or used as rent if decide to rent.
 If you decide not to rent, then the landlord can keep the option fee.

 - Letting fees – this is a commission for arranging the tenancy paid to the lettings agents, real estate agents, or landlords’ solicitors.
 It is usually one week’s rent plus GST.

 - Power, gas and telephone.

 - Water usage, if the property water company charges separately for water and has no meter to record usage.

 - Call-out fees – If you tell your landlord that there is a maintenance issue and they call out a contractor to assess the problem then find there is no problem, you might be charged the call-out fee.

 You should not pay fees for the following:

 - Cleaning fees stated in the tenancy agreement, for example, an automatic bond deduction for cleaning at the end of your tenancy.

 - Property rates.